pfinal-nc/pfinal-nc.github.io/docs/golang/Cleaner-Go-Code-in-2025-Compact-Error-Handling.md

 ### 2. Over-Abstraction Makes Debugging Difficult

-**Challenge**: Too many helper functions make it hard to locate errors.
+**Challenge**: Too many helper functions make it unclear where the error occurred.

 **Solution**:
-- Keep explicit error handling in key paths.
+- Keep explicit error handling for key paths.
-- Output complete error chains and call stacks in logs.
+- Output the full error chain and call stack in logs.

-### 3. Inconsistent Team Practices
+### 3. Inconsistent Team Style

-**Challenge**: Different team members have different error handling habits, leading to messy code.
+**Challenge**: Different team members have different error handling philosophies, leading to messy code.

 **Solution**:
 - Establish team error handling guidelines.
 - Focus on error management in code reviews.
-- Standardize error codes and messages for internationalization and maintainability.
+- Standardize error codes and messages for internationalization and maintenance.

 ### 4. Error Chains Too Long

-**Challenge**: After multiple layers of wrapping, it's hard to locate the root cause.
+**Challenge**: After multiple wrappings, root cause is hard to locate.

 **Solution**:
 - Combine log stack, layered unwrap.
-- Standardize log format for later search and alerting.
+- Standardize log format for easier search and alerting.

 ### 5. Misuse of panic

 **Challenge**: Using panic for business errors causes service crashes.

 **Solution**:
-- Only use panic in unrecoverable scenarios.
+- Only use panic for unrecoverable scenarios.
 - Business errors should return error and be handled by upper layers.

 ### 6. Error Code Confusion